 Throughout the year, Easterseals offers workshops, support groups, and other events for caregivers.
 The purpose is to provide resources and practical tools and tips, as well as information on how caregivers can take care of themselves.

 Assistive Technology, whether low-tech or high-tech, can help your loved one be more independent, or make life easier for you as a caregiver.
 Simple services such as weighted utensils or Velcro clothing, to more complex items such as fall sensing mats or an adapted kitchen, are all on display in the Resource & Technology Demonstration Center.
-Housed in our New Castle location, visitors can try hundreds of pieces of equipment and learn more about assistive technology which may benefit you or your loved one.
+Housed in our New Castle and Milford Wellness Village locations, visitors can try hundreds of pieces of equipment and learn more about assistive technology which may benefit you or your loved one.

 Much of the assistive technology that may benefit someone with a disability - or their caregiver - is not covered by insurance.
 While many devices are relatively inexpensive, such as adapted utensils or elastic shoelaces, many other items are costlier and may require payments over a period of time.
 Our team can assist with this process!